aabaou/agile_erp/README.md

 Clone the starterkit by running the command `git clone git@github.com:Actency/drup8cy.git project_name` where `project_name` is the name of your directory that will contain the project.

-Then, run `git checkout feature/DR8-XXX` (où XXX est le numéro du ticket) to position yourself in the right branch of git.
+Then, run `git checkout feature/DR8-XXX` (where XXX is the number of the ticket) to position yourself in the right branch of git.

 Place yourself in your folder and start the starterkit.